Orthopedics Hip Fracture Treatment Specialist Q&A

-If you have a hip fracture and looking for orthopedic hip specialist then visits us at The Orthopedic Group.
-Call us today for more information or schedule an appointment online.
+A hip fracture is a partial or complete break of the femur (thigh bone), where it meets your pelvic bone.
+If you have a hip fracture and looking for an orthopedic hip specialist then visit us at The Orthopedic Group.
+Contact us today for more information or schedule an appointment online.
 We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Table of Contents:

 If your hip is in fact fractured, it’s serious, and its complications can actually be life-threatening.
 You may have a hip fracture if you can’t get up from a fall or can’t walk, but it’s necessary to have a hip fracture treated at the ER (emergency room).
 To diagnose a hip fracture, an emergency care doctor will check for the following signs and symptoms: